Cost-effective scalable quantum error mitigation for tiled Ans\"atze: Background

-For the tensor product model, Bravyi et al. show in Ref.~\citenum{rem} that the number of shots needed to estimate the expectation value of an observable with a desired accuracy and certainty scales exponentially --- compared to the noiseless case --- with the sum of the off-diagonal entries over all $\mathbf{A}_{q_i}$ in Eq. (\ref{tensor_method}).
-The authors define the noise strength
+For the tensor product model, Bravyi et al. show in Ref.~\citenum{rem} that the number of shots needed to estimate the expectation value of an observable with a desired accuracy and certainty scales exponentially with the circuit noise strength,

-and show that the sampling cost (i.e., shot count) scales with $e^{4\gamma}$.
-This is referred to as the error mitigation overhead.
-Since the assignment matrices $\mathbf{A}_{q_i}$ can be approximated at very little QPU cost (we use $2 \times 15,000$ shots independent of the system size), they can be used as a cheap way to estimate the overhead for a given circuit and determine the feasibility of performing a calculation.
-Note that we determine the matrices $\mathbf{A}_{q_i}$ with the inclusion of the full tUPS circuit, $\hat{U}_{\textrm{tUPS}}(0)$.
+which is governed by the off-diagonal entries over all $\mathbf{A}_{q_i}$ in Eq.~\eqref{tensor_method}.
+This extra sampling overhead is referred to as the error mitigation overhead.
+Since the confusion matrices $\mathbf{A}_{q_i}$ can be approximated at very little QPU cost (we use $2 \times 15,000$ shots independent of the system size and depth), they can be used as a cheap way to estimate the overhead and noise severity for a given circuit and backend at a given point in time.

-We observe on hardware that $\gamma$ can vary considerably from day to day and with the quality of the qubits that one's circuit is mapped to on the device.
-Most of the calculations we show in this work were done after approximating all $\mathbf{A}_{q_i}$ matrices and determining $\gamma$ through Eq. (\ref{gamma_overhead}).
-In most cases, we deemed the overhead to be at a reasonable level and proceeded with the calculation, but in a few cases the noise was found to be unacceptably high and we postponed the calculation.